 Kimai is a time-tracking app with a long history.
-Its first version was released 2006.
+The first version was released 2006.
 Why do we mention that?
-Because we have seen so many services come and go in the last decade - trust us when we say: we’ll stick around.
+Because we have seen so many services come and go since then - trust us when we say: we’ll stick around.
 We didn’t make a living from Kimai for many years, it was the fun that kept us motivated to improve Kimai.
 We believe the fun is one of the main reasons for the success of Kimai.

 We build Kimai for one purpose: tracking your working hours.
 Kimai supports an unlimited amount of users and timesheet entries, so you can handle all of your teams/departments in one easy-to-use installation.
 Kimai is web-based, so all you need is a PHP enabled webserver.
 It’s built with a responsive design, so you can even track times using your mobile device while you are on the go.
 Kimai is translated into multiple languages and missing translations can be added easily, using the open translation standard Xliff.

 Oh, and did we mention that you can create invoices from your timesheets within your browser?
 It has not only customizable invoice templates, Kimai can easily be extended in various ways.
 It’s build on the most popular and modern frameworks and has an active community which produces a lot of plugins extending the core functionality of Kimai.

 Now, we could write so much more about its features and the benefits it will bring to you - whether you are a freelancer, a small organization or a company with hundreds of employees - but we think, that giving you the option to test it directly is even better than a thousand words from us: So be our guest and test Kimai online with our demo installation.
 If you are a friend of hard facts, we also have a compiled feature list.